zxue/upgrade-ibm-maximo-to-mas-on-vsphere/README.md

 Note: The following people from IBM contributed to the project.

-- Ahmed AlSadiq	Technology Engineer, IBM
+- Ahmed AlSadiq, Technology Engineer, IBM
-- Alex Cravalho	Technology Engineer, IBM
+- Alex Cravalho, Technology Engineer, IBM
-- Ryan Menossi 	Solution Architect, IBM
+- Ryan Menossi, Solution Architect, IBM
-- Benjamin Xue	Solution Architect, IBM
+- Benjamin Xue,	Solution Architect, IBM

 Special thanks to Brian Zhu, Senior Software Engineer, Maximo, IBM, Jenny Wang, Technical Architect, Maximo, IBM, and our Red Hat friend, Cedric Anderson, for their deep expertise on Red Hat OpenShift and IBM Maximo and technical guidance on how to troubleshoot issues we encountered.